cbteeple/docs/docs/3d_printing/upgrades.md

 2. The stock Creality LCD screen runs on 12V, but the Reprap Discount Full Graphic Screen that comes with the RAMPS 1.4 board runs on 5V.
 And guess what: The holes in the stock CR10s case don't quite line up with the new screen.

 ## Front Panel
 Since the new LCD didn't fit, I needed to make a new face plate.
 I decided to design one that snaps into place in the old hole where the LCD use to sit.
-(Part coming soon on Thingiverse)
+You can find the [part on Thingiverse](https://www.thingiverse.com/thing:4132276)

 ## Firmware
 ### Enable UART with the TMC2208 Drivers